wisq/pandex/README.md

 # Pandex

 Pandex is a lightweight Elixir wrapper for [Pandoc](http://pandoc.org).
-Pandex has no dependencies other than Pandoc itself.

 Pandex enables you to perform any combination of the conversions below: